engsaramo/Secondapp/README.md

 How to start:
 Add your plants, set reminders, and tap the circle when done to update progress.
 Help:
-Contact the developer for support or feedback.
+Contact me for support or feedback.
 Maintainer:
 Developed by Sarah Mohammed Aleissa, ISE Engineer student at Princess Nourah University.
+Contact information:
+saraalessa621@gmail.com